-Thousands of EOHN clinics incorporate eReader, electronic chain-of-custody forms (eCCF), driver qualification file management, and more.
+Thousands of EOHN clinics incorporate our eReader, eCCF® paperless process, and more.

 Become a clinic partner for collections

-Alere eScreen® has partnered with thousands of occupational health clinics across the country (as well as emergency rooms, hospitals and urgent care centers) to form the eScreen Occupational Health Network (EOHN).
-When you join our network, we will train and certify your clinic to use our computerized drugs-of-abuse screening system—eScreen123®.
+eScreen has partnered with thousands of occupational health clinics, emergency rooms, hospitals, and urgent care centers to form the EOHN™ occupational health network.
+When you join the eScreen network, your staff will be trained and certified on how to use our computerized drugs of abuse screening system—the eScreen123® test management software.
 This system guides your staff through a step-by-step process to ensure your clinic always delivers secure and confidential employee drug-testing collections.

 - Rapid, lab-based urine collections

 - Physical examinations

 A significant difference between our system and those of our competitors is our eCup® test device and eReader® analyzer—the industry's first computerized drug-screening technology.
 Our "walk-away" testing technology means you no longer handle or aliquot urine.
 In addition, our drug test system is paperless and allows for rapid drug screens.